 There are reported cases where ADHD leaders get their organisations to blindly shift budgets from proven non-digital solutions into the digital world, no questions asked.
 However, as digital matures, many people with ADHD experience a loss of power.
 This is especially the case when senior leaders want to see the digital strategy, a proper digital business case, or – worse – just ask “why are we doing this?”

 Causes: In up-and-coming leaders, ADHD is generally caused by confusing social media skills with social media business skills (knowing how to use it doesn’t mean knowing how to make money with it).
-In senior leaders, possible ADHD causes are a narrow focus on business tactics or seeing digital just as a box of fancy new tools (see also: Half-Sided Business Vision).
+In senior leaders, possible ADHD causes are a narrow focus on business tactics or seeing digital just as a box of fancy new tools (see also: one-sided business vision).
 ADHD is not to be confused with digital anxiety, a lack of digital understanding and consequent avoidance of it.

 Treatment: The most effective treatment for ADHD is a technique called ‘zooming’.
 ADHD leaders are asked to zoom out and consider an organisation’s true strategic business issues – and where digital could help – before zooming in on digital tactics (also known as business sense-making).